Why People Love to Visit Charleston in the Spring

 Go to my Gallery to see more alluring images of Charleston in the spring.

-For another story about Charleston see Checking Up on Downtown Charleston.
+For another of my stories about Charleston, see Checking Up on Downtown Charleston.

-One of the joys of photography is spending time with talented people, each with their own creative interpretations.
-Thank you all for your contributions and to Kenny and Kate for your expert guidance.
+One of the joys of photography is spending time with talented people, each with their creative interpretations.
+Thank you all for enhancing my knowledge of photography.

-You never know what the weather will do and this tour was no exception.
+You never know what the weather will do, and this tour was no exception.
 We were lined up for sunrises and sunsets, especially on the beach, Ravenel Bridge, and Shem Creek Park.
 Cloud cover dogged us on every occasion.
-Nevertheless, as travelers and photographers, we continued on our journey and adjusted as needed.
-For photographers, it’s important to avoid the harsh sunlight of midday, and we worked around it.
-We arrived at Magnolia Plantation and Gardens as soon as it opened at 9:00 am and beat the harsh sun and the crowds.
-Our guides arranged the perfect schedule for the following locations, all reasons why people love Charleston in the Spring.
+Nevertheless, as travelers and photographers, we continued our journey and adjusted as needed.
+For photographers, it’s helpful to avoid the harsh sunlight of midday.
+We arrived at Magnolia Plantation and Gardens when it opened at 9:00 am, beating the harsh sun and the crowds.
+Our guides arranged the perfect schedule, all the reasons why people love Charleston in the Spring.

 - Magnolia Plantation and Gardens